okeeffed/developer-notes/manual/System-Design/Glossary.md

 #### Document Databases

 In these databases, data is stored in documents (instead of rows and columns in a table) and these documents are grouped together in collections.
 Each document can have an entirely different structure.
 Document databases include the CouchDB and MongoDB.

+#### Wide-Column Databases

+Instead of ‘tables,’ in columnar databases we have column families, which are containers for rows.
+Unlike relational databases, we don’t need to know all the columns up front and each row doesn’t have to have the same number of columns.
+Columnar databases are best suited for analyzing large datasets - big names include Cassandra and HBase.